bytewatch/dolphinbeat/README.md

 ```
 docker run -e MYSQL_ADDR='8.8.8.8:3306' -e MYSQL_USER='root' -e MYSQL_PASSWORD='xxx' sh
 ```
-In this shell, you can modify configurations in /data dolphinbeat, and then start `dolphinbeat` manually.
-Config description is presented in [toml.sample]().
+In this shell, you can modify configurations in /data directory, and then start `dolphinbeat` manually.
+Config description is presented in [toml.sample](cmd/dolphinbeat/dolphinbeat.toml.sample).

 # Compile from source
 Type following commands and you will get builded binary distribution at build/dolphinbeat directory: